 3. One Last Mow, Then Winterize Your Mower

-Mowing season is over!
+Not exactly a home maintenance chore, but we can all be thankful mowing season is over!
 Well, almost.
-If you have you have deciduous trees in your yard, raking season has begun.
+If you have deciduous trees in your yard, the raking season has begun.
 Complete these steps to clean up those pesky leaves and prepare your tools for next year:

 - Get rid of the leaves before the snow falls.
 Piles of wet leaves can breed snow mold and other lawn diseases, so blow them into a pile and recycle or use as compost.